Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 1. Get an account with [EZDRM](https://www.ezdrm.com).
 It is also available in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en/marketplace/apps/ezdrminc1602008397687.ezdrm_azure?tab=Overview).
 2. Configure DRM settings within the RMS Console.
 To do this, navigate to 'Manage' on your account, enter your EZDRM Username and Password, and then click 'Save'.
 ![screenshot](img/drm-console.png)
-Note that these values are cached for 30 min.
+Note that these values are cached and if you want to change them and want changes to take effect immediately please contact RMS support.

 ## Select an Approach for DRM Configuration